-In the sample preparation process, thin layers were obtained from the selected sample (e.g., a potato cube) using a hand-held microtome with a razor knife.
-These thin layers were then shaped to the desired diameter using a sharp cutting tool.
-The organized placement of these samples on a copper plate atop the cold stage, facilitated by a plastic grid, set the groundwork for subsequent experiments.
-The utilization of a low-thermal-conductivity plastic grid serves to mitigate temperature variations caused by potential misplacement of samples on the copper plate and minimizes the impact of neighboring effectsi resulting from heat release.
+Thin layers were obtained from the selected sample (for example, a potato cube) using a hand-held microtome with a razor knife.
+These thin layers (~0.2-0.5 mm thick) were then shaped to the desired size (typically 1 cm in size) using a razor knife.
+In the FINA experiments, the samples were cut using a sharp puncher into circular pieces (2 mm in diameter) and were organized on the cold stage, facilitated by a plastic grid.
+The utilization of a low-thermal-conductivity plastic grid serves to mitigate temperature variations caused by potential misplacement of samples on the copper plate and minimizes the impact of neighboring effects resulting from heat release.